Jo-R/A11yTalk/A11yResources.md

 one of the most common elements that web devs end up re-implementing is select, so here's one take on how best to do that: https://24ways.org/2019/making-a-better-custom-select-element/

+how the financial times made their website more accessible (includes some of their testing): https://www.youtube.com/watch?v=_wQevZxH7Gs

-good llok at what its like to navigate the web using a screen reader: https://www.smashingmagazine.com/2019/02/accessibility-webinar/
+good look at what its like to navigate the web using a screen reader: https://www.smashingmagazine.com/2019/02/accessibility-webinar/

-a look at prefers- reduced-motion: https://css-tricks.com/revisiting-prefers-reduced-motion-the-reduced-motion-media-query/ which links this article on web animation and motion sensitivity https://alistapart.com/article/designing-safer-web-animation-for-motion-sensitivity/
+a look at prefers-reduced-motion: https://css-tricks.com/revisiting-prefers-reduced-motion-the-reduced-motion-media-query/ which links this article on web animation and motion sensitivity https://alistapart.com/article/designing-safer-web-animation-for-motion-sensitivity/